quicwg/base-drafts/draft-ietf-quic-transport.md

 A QUIC endpoint MUST NOT reuse a packet number within the same connection (that is, under the same cryptographic keys).
-If the packet number for sending reaches 2^62 - 1, the sender MUST close the connection without sending a CONNECTION_CLOSE frame or any further packets; a server MAY send a Stateless Reset ({{stateless-reset}}) in response to further packets that it receives.
+If the packet number for sending reaches 2^62 - 1, the sender MUST close the connection without sending a CONNECTION_CLOSE frame or any further packets; an endpoint MAY send a Stateless Reset ({{stateless-reset}}) in response to further packets that it receives.

 In the QUIC long and short packet headers, the number of bits required to